Sad Love Story: Production

 The series originally cast actor Song Seung-heon to play the character Gun-woo.
 Song had already filmed several scenes overseas and recorded songs for the soundtrack, when a draft-dodging scandal involving him broke out, causing him to enlist in the military service.
 On short notice, Yeon Jung-hoon was selected as his replacement.

 Partly shot overseas with a budget of ₩7 billion, it was one of the most expensive Korean dramas of the mid-2000s.
 It received average 16.3% ratings in South Korea.
 It attracted much attention when it was broadcast in Japan and Middle East.

 International broadcast

 The series aired in Japan on Fuji TV in August 2005 every Saturday at 4:00 p.m. where it received ratings around 10%.
 According to a poll conducted by TV Asahi variety show SMAP Station in May 2007, Sad Love Story ranked as the sixth most popular Korean drama in Japan.

+The series aired in Indonesia on Indosiar in September 2006 every Saturday at 7:30 p.m. where it received ratings around 10%.
+Korean Dramas now go on air in According to a poll conducted by antv variety show SMAP Edition in June 2007, Sad Love Story ranked as the sixth most popular Korean drama in Indonesia.